NLeSC-GO-common-infrastructure/marzipan/README.md

 The core `marzipan.py` module (located in the `Marzipan` subfolder) provides the `one_interface` class.
 The class' methods provide a high level interface to set up a cluster of VMs on the (SURFsara) OpenNebula cloud.

-`marzipan.py` can be imported, poviding access to the class methods, or run as a script to fully automatedly set up a cluster of VMs. `marzipan.py` also provides a high level class method `deploy_cluster()` which corresponds to the execution as a script.
+`marzipan.py` can be imported, providing access to the class methods, or run as a script to fully automatedly set up a cluster of VMs. `marzipan.py` also provides a high level class method `deploy_cluster()` which corresponds to the execution as a script.

 `marzipan` is complemented by a `ClusterConf.ini` file (in `config`), where the user can set desired configuration values such as the number of nodes, the name of the VMs, the OpenNebula endpoint and their credentials.
 The repository includes a file `ClusterConf.ini.example` which can be appropriately modified and subsequently renamed.